 Yes, there are some patients with true “unexplained infertility,” but they are relatively rare.
-We estimate that with proper evaluation only about 5% of patients fall into that mysterious category.
+We estimate that with a proper infertility evaluation only about 5% of patients fall into that mysterious category.

 Understanding the reason for infertility is not essential for successfully treating it, but it is very helpful.
 Our advice?
 Make sure you ask and make sure that you receive an answer for why that fertility specialist thinks you’re infertile.

-Below are some of the many procedures that we do to determine the cause(s) for infertility.
+Below are some of the many procedures in our infertility evaluation that we do to determine the cause(s) for infertility.
 There are several other more advanced tests that we do to assess more difficult cases.
 If you need one or more of them, we will discuss them with you in detail.